29shnick/FleetGuard-Compliance-and-Safety-Dashboard/README.md

 2. **Azure Integration:** Securely deploys the `/dist` package to Azure App Service.

 ## 📝 About the Developer
-[Your Name/Portfolio Link] - Safety and Operations Manager with a passion for building scalable technical solutions.
+[https://github.com/29shnick] - Safety and Operations Manager with a passion for building scalable technical solutions.